IDAES/publications/parker_cce2022/README.md

 This directory contains code necessary to reproduce the results in the paper "An implicit function formulation for optimization of discretized index-1 differential algebraic systems"

+Authors: Robert Parker, Bethany Nicholson, John Siirola, Carl Laird, and Lorenz Biegler

 ### Environment
 The environment in which this code was tested has been frozen in the